valike23/tech-challenge/adventure1/README.md

 ![preview](https://github.com/user-attachments/assets/40215a49-d8ae-4196-8dc7-006fdab35c49)

-# Product Feedback App

 ## Welcome! 👋

-Welcome to the Product Feedback App technical challenge.
+Welcome to the Product Feedback App technical assignment.
 This challenge will help you showcase your skills by building a realistic project that can be a valuable addition to your portfolio.

 **To complete this challenge, you need a strong understanding of HTML, CSS, TypeScript, SvelteKit, SQL, and Node.js.**